-The course is a rigorous study of calculus presented on a college level.
-Emphasis will be placed on the differentiation of algebraic, trigonometric, exponential, and logarithmic Topics include related rates, extrema of functions, and implicit differentiation.
-Students will need to communicate through oral and written means and engage in their own learning while taking responsibility and ownership through participation, self-evaluation, and reflection.
+This course is a rigorous study of calculus presented on a college level.
+Topics of study follow the College Board recommended curriculum in preparation for the Advanced Placement (AP) Examination.
+Emphasis will be placed on the differentiation and integration of algebraic, trigonometric, exponential, and logarithmic functions.
+Several applications of differentiation and integration are presented throughout the course.
+Assessments will model the multiple choice and free response format, both with and without the use of a graphing calculator, found on the AP exam.
 Recommended for students considering majoring in Engineering, Business, Architecture, Science or Mathematics.
 Students will be required to use a graphing calculator.
 Students are expected to take the AP exam at the end of the course (for which there is an approximate fee of \$95).
+Students not taking the AP Exam at the end of any College Board Designated AP Class will have their grading scale moved to Honors.).